pingcap/docs/tidb-cloud/backup-and-restore-serverless.md

 - **Backup Cycle** is the frequency at which backups are taken.

-    - Free clusters: the backup cycle is daily.
-    - Scalable clusters: the backup cycle is daily.

 - **Backup Retention** is the duration for which backups are retained.
-The expired backups will not be available for restoration.

-    - Free clusters: the backup retention is 1 day.
-    - Scalable clusters: the backup retention is 14 days.
+Expired backups cannot be restored.

 - **Backup Time** is the time when the backup starts to be scheduled.
 Note that the final backup time might fall behind the configured backup time.

     - Free clusters: the backup time is a randomly fixed time.